 As with the deal, Ncell will now receive a maximum of 1.6 MHz paired frequency over 900 MHz.
 Whereas, it will be entitled to a 5 MHz paired frequency over 2100 MHz band.

 As of now, Ncell had been operating a 2G service with 8 MHz paired frequency over 900 MHz and 10 MHz paired over 2100 MHz.

 With the current spectrum policy, any telecom company could only receive a maximum of 9.6 MHz over 900 MHz frequency.
 And it would only receive 15 MHz at 2100 MHz band.
-So, Ncell will now have the maximum frequency bandwidth limit in all of the popular spectrum bands (900 MHz, 1800MHz, and 2100MHz).
+So, Ncell will now have the maximum frequency band limit in all major spectrum (900 MHz, 1800MHz, and 2100MHz).

 Ncell will reportedly pay 3 crores 88 lakh and 80 thousand per MHz for the unpaired 900 MHz band.
 The amount is 62% higher than the base price as agreed by the telecom operator.
 As for the 1.6 MHz paired band, the government will collect 12 crores, 44 lakhs, and 16 thousand in frequency revenues.

 Similarly, Ncell will be liable to 7 crores, 50 lakhs for unpaired 5 MHz bandwidth in 2100 MHz.
 Similarly, it will be paying 15 crores or 5 MHz paired bandwidth for 2100 MHz.
 As known, Ncell became ready to pay 20% more than the base price for this frequency fee for this 2100 MHz band.

 Benefits of Technology neutral bands 900 MHz and 2100 MHz band